pierotofy/issuewhiz/README.md

 ## Roadmap

 We welcome contributions!

-Check out our [issues](https://github.com/pierotofy/issuewhiz) for our roadmap, pick one and open a PR!
+Here's some ideas:

+ * Adding support for more LLM backend APIs like LLAMA
+ * Add support for more actions

+Or propose something by opening a pull request!

 ## License